Basics of Blood Pressure

 Caregiver Moment

 As a care provider it is not your job to decide what is normal.
 That’s the doctor’s job.
-But the more bloobp1d pressure readings you take for a patient, the more you will be able to tell what’s an average reading is for that resident.
+But the more blood pressure readings you take for a patient, the more you will be able to tell what’s an average reading is for that resident.
 You’re not looking for information that will lead you to diagnose a disease state.
 You’re looking for red flags that tell you that something needs attention by other medical professionals.
 If you’re being a medical practitioner yourself and not just a babysitter, you will catch problems sooner and get them resolved quicker.
 See how that could make your job easier?

 We’re not talking about a lot of extra work or cost either.
 One $50 automatic-inflate digital model placed on the arm of the residents as they settle in after breakfast, say around 10:00 (when all the morning chores are over) a couple of times a week isn’t much extra work.